Skip to footer content

 If you're a C# developer exploring Tesseract OCR on GitHub, chances are you're after more than just code.
 You want a library that actually works out of the box, comes with examples you can run, and has an active community behind it.
 Reliable integration and solid version control matter just as much.

-That’s where IronOCR steps in.
-In this guide, I’ll walk you through how to plug IronOCR into your GitHub projects so you can handle text recognition in images and PDFs with ease.
+That's where IronOCR steps in.
+In this guide, I'll walk you through how to plug IronOCR into your GitHub projects so you can handle text recognition in images and PDFs with ease.
 Whether your goal is to grab plain text, extract structured words and lines, or even generate searchable PDFs for archiving, IronOCR has you covered.
+The library's comprehensive features support everything from barcode reading to multi-language OCR.

-Getting Started with IronOCR and GitHub
+How Do I Get Started with IronOCR and GitHub?

 IronOCR stands out as a comprehensive OCR solution that works seamlessly with GitHub-based development workflows and .NET Core projects.
 Unlike raw Tesseract implementations that require complex configuration, IronOCR provides a refined API that gets you running in minutes.
 For those new to optical character recognition concepts, IronOCR's comprehensive documentation covers everything from basic text extraction to advanced image processing.
+The library includes built-in support for image filters and OCR optimization techniques.

 Start by installing IronOCR through NuGet Package Manager: